NOC-MSM/SEAsia_R36/docs/SET_EXP.md

 Modify `runscript.slurm` for your HPC environment (account details, queue, walltime, and core count).

 *Note: The provided script uses the SLURM Workload Manager.
-If your HPC uses another scheduler (such as PBS Pro or LSF), adjust the submission directives accordingly.*
+If your HPC uses another scheduler adjust the submission script accordingly.*

 Submit your job using: